kylehanson253/TaskManagementApp/README.md

 ### EF Core & Database
 - SQLite chosen for zero-setup simplicity; switching to SQL Server requires only a connection string change and a different `UseSqlite` → `UseSqlServer` call in `Program.cs`
 - Code-first with seed data; `EnsureCreated()` initialises the schema on startup
-- **Optimized query** in `TaskRepository.GetTaskSummaryByTenantAsync`: a single grouped LINQ query translated to efficient SQL (`GROUP BY Status`) — this fulfils the stored-procedure requirement while remaining portable across database providers.
-In a SQL Server deployment this would be replaced with a stored procedure called via `FromSqlRaw`.

 ### Repository & Unit of Work
 The generic `Repository<T>` handles CRUD; specialised repositories (`TaskRepository`, `UserRepository`, etc.) add domain-specific queries. `UnitOfWork` batches all changes into a single `SaveChanges` call, ensuring transactional consistency.